golemfactory/golem-docs/src/pages/docs/creators/ray/conversion-to-ray-on-golem-tutorial.md

 pip3 install -U ray-on-golem
 ```

-As a prerequisite, it also installs ray package and yagna - Golem daemon used to schedule work on the Golem Network.
+As a prerequisite, it also installs ray package and yagna - the Golem node software which is essential for connecting to the Golem network.

 Now, run the following to start a basic cluster, based on our example configuration.
 Your cluster will run on our testnet - it is free, but not very powerful.